naslab-projects/ME597-Fall2024/4-Navigation/1-Lab_4_instructions.md

 2. Follow the instructions [here](https://github.com/naslab-projects/sim_ws.git) to use the simulation environment.
 Note the specific launch instructions in the `src/turtlebot3_gazebo` subdirectory.
 3. Launch the `navigator.launch.py` file (which belongs to `turtlebot3_gazebo` pkg).
 3. Test the `auto_navigator.py` by pick a [target pose in RVIz](https://turtlebot.github.io/turtlebot4-user-manual/tutorials/navigation.html).
 Ensure it generates a path to the goal and navigates towards it.
+4. Record a video showing your autonomous navigation going to a desired position.
 4. Record the `/scan` and `/cmd_vel` topics using rosbag (see Deliverables section at end of document).

 ### Week 10: Navigation, Part II